 Rodney is survived in death by his fiancée, Rebecca Unger, and family: parents, Ronald and Barbara Hipwell; siblings Ronald (Terri) Hipwell and Tammy Hipwell Johnson; nieces and nephews, Connor (Emily) Hipwell, Sydnie (Maartin) Oates, and Hunter Johnson.
 After moving to North Carolina, Rod become well-loved by many who considered him family.

-A “Celebration of Life” ceremony will be scheduled at a later date.
 In lieu of flowers, please send donations to: